Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Day 9 - 14 - Istanbul

-Day 9 – Back to Istanbul (or beach time)
+Day 9 – Back to Istanbul (or Add Beach Time — We’d Recommend It)

 By this point we were tired.
 In a good way — but still tired.
 So instead of flying straight home, we extended the trip and added a few nights of downtime.